caiyingchun/ptools/docs/source/tutorial/protein_protein.rst

 - **lines 44--49:** rotation/translation matrix of the ligand compared to its initial position.

-Here, the final energy is -58.4 RT unit and the RMSD is 1.2 Å, which is pretty close from the initial position (in a *perfect* simulation, RMSD would be of course, 0.0 Å).
+In this complex the final energy is -58.4 RT unit and the RMSD is 1.2 Å, which is pretty close to the ligand's position in the experimental structure (in a *perfect* simulation, RMSD would be 0.0 Å).

 .. _my_dummy_label: